Metadrop/behat-contexts/README.md

   - screenshots_path: Path where screenshots are saved.
 Report screenshots are saved in the report path, here only screenshots from _capture full page_ steps are saved.
   - page_contents_path: Path where page contents are saved.
 Report page contents are saved in the report path, here only page contents from _save page content_ steps are saved.

+### Drupal Groups Extended Context

+Utilities for testing with Drupal Group module.

+#### Steps

+- Given the user :user_name is the owner of the group type :group_type with name :group_name

+  Sets the owner of a group to a specific user.

+- Given user :user is subscribed to the group of type :group_type with name :name

+  Subscribes a user to a group as a member.

+- Given content :title with bundle :bundle is subscribed to the group of type :group_type with name :name

+  Adds content (node) to a group.

+- Given user :user is subscribed to the group of type :group_type with name :name as a(n) :role role(s)

+  Subscribes a user to a group with specific group roles.
+Multiple roles can be specified with comma separation.

+#### Configuration

+No configuration needed.

+#### Notes

+- Requires Drupal Group module (`drupal/group`)
+- For Drupal 7 Organic Groups, use `DrupalOrganicGroupsExtendedContext` instead
+- Groups, users, and content must already exist before using these steps

+### Drupal Organic Groups Extended Context

+Utilities for testing with Drupal 7 Organic Groups module.

+#### Steps

+- Given user :user is subscribed to the group of type :group_type with name :name

+  Subscribes a user to a group of any entity type.

+- Given user :user is subscribed to the group of type :group_type with name :name as a(n) :role role(s)

+  Subscribes a user to a group with specific organic group roles.
+Multiple roles can be specified with comma separation.

+- Given user :user is subscribed to the group with name :name

+  Subscribes a user to a node-type group (shortcut for entity_type='node').

+- Given user :user is subscribed to the group with name :name as a(n) :role role(s)

+  Subscribes a user to a node-type group with specific roles (shortcut for entity_type='node').

+#### Configuration

+No configuration needed.

+#### Notes

+- Drupal 7 only - requires Organic Groups module
+- For Drupal 8+ Group module, use `DrupalGroupsExtendedContext` instead
+- Groups must already exist and group roles must be configured before using these steps

 ### Entity Context

 Agnostic steps related to entities.